lnharvin/kickstarter-analysis/README.md

 Use Excel tools to analysis data and create visualization charts of that data.

 ### Purpose:
-To help Louise analysis given data in hopes creating a successful campaign.
+To help Louise analysis given data in hopes launching a successful campaign in the United States.

 ## Analysis and Challenges